 Peter Clothier has spent many years enriching lives across the world through his writing and fresh perspectives on politics, teaching, the creative process, art, religion, and culture.
-Please browse his biography and extended resume for more information on one of the more well-versed and dynamic members of the Los Angeles art scene.
+Please browse his biography for more information on one of the more well-versed and dynamic members of the Los Angeles art scene.

 Ellie Blankfort started her career at the Los Angeles County Museum before opening the highly successful Ellie Blankfort Gallery in 1972 to showcase young Southern California talent.
 Amongst the artists she represented at that time were Lita Albuquerque, Jim Morphesis, C. B. Hunt, and Martha Alf.
 Eight of her gallery’s artists were featured in the 1974 Whitney Biennial in New York.
 Since closing her gallery in 1976, she has been active as a consultant and fine art advisor to numerous private and corporate collections, and directed the art program at the Frank O. Gehry-designed Loyola Law School in the 1980s.
 She now devotes herself largely to her artists’ advisory service, working individually with artists in guiding their studio and professional life.